 Similarly, we cannot expect from an influencer to influence every damn time.
 He is supposed to try his level best in his efforts.

 However, this still leaves me with a dilemma that even if he is great at influencing people, should his reach and influence be misused to advertise/promote something?

 Well, this is something only time will tell or telling already.

 Bloggers are also publishing content from ages, are they not influencers?

-.
+[Tweet “In my opinion, nobody is really influencer.
+There are influential people or people with good influence”].
 Life will become really easy and really difficult if someone harness the power of influencing people whenever they want.
 That is when you will be able to really call someone influencer.

 If you do not go by its literal meaning, all the digital marketing enthusiasts differentiate bloggers and influences on a very simple basis.
 Influencers are people who have created a lot of follower base on their social media.
 Or you can say these people are more active on social media.
 On the other side, bloggers are more active on their own blog or website.
 Thus, has built more traffic or follower base on their blog.